 ● Fresh and Junior UX Designers Will Continue Struggling in 2021

 Unfortunately, 2021 is going to follow the same path as that of 2020 for new-entry UXers.
 It can be a little hard for beginners to break into the fast-pacing UX industry.
-This can be accredited to an upsurge of boot camps and other different career programs.
-If you are a UX beginner you can take advantage of completing online boot camp while being at home.
+If you are a UX beginner, you can take advantage of completing an online boot camp while being at home.
 Tech giants and other technology institutes are expanding their horizons by training the developers.
 Now you can get certified UX courses from Facebook, Netflix, Google, and Cornell University.
-By 2021, it is expected that more corporations will take the initiative of training the new designers.
+By 2021, it is expected that more corporations will take the initiative of training new designers.

 The entry-level designers are however suffering the most.
 With an oversaturated job market, individuals lack the experience and qualifications every employer desires.